 Deployed Spouse Program

 Is your spouse deployed?
 The Deployed Spouse Program is designed to assist your family with snow removal.
-The current 4/25 deployment qualifies for this program.
 To learn more and apply, visit the link below.

 After two warnings, all parking violations are escalated to Security Forces as they are authorized to tow vehicles.
 We request that any abandoned or improperly parked vehicles are reported to both us and Security Forces as they are easier to remove prior to snow fall.
 Abandoned vehicles can also be reported directly through the JBER Connect App.
 You should be prepared to remove vehicles from the road while snow removal is in progress (we will post on our blog and Facebook each time the plows are dispatched).

 Driveways should be cleared of snow and ice within 24 hours.
-It is your responsibly to ensure driveways and sidewalks are cleared.
+It is your responsibly to ensure driveways are cleared.
+Please shovel snow into yards, not streets!